nc-csl/vg-application-test/README.md

 Access localhost (complete url is written after npm run serve)

-Start developing/testing your widget in Widget.vue (placed in components folder)
+Start developing/testing your application in Applikation.vue (placed in components folder)

-Lint and fix your widget
+Lint and fix your application
 ```
 npm run lint
 ```

-When development is finished, copy Widget.vue content and send it to review
+When development is finished, copy Applikation.vue content and send it to review